 Each electric service provider shall report to the commission all PGCs, power marketers and other entities from which it purchased electricity for delivery to customers, and shall report the amount of electricity in megawatt-hours obtained from each supplier.
 Sources that together provide less than five percent of the electric service supplier’s electricity may be aggregated as “other sources.”

 An electric service provider may acquire certificates of generation issued by a PGC.
-For the purposes of calculating the electric service provider’s fuel mix for its Electricity Facts labels, certificates of generation may be used in place of power of unknown generation, including electricity obtained from “other sources” as described in paragraph (2) of this subsection.
-If all of an electric service provider’s power of unknown generation is represented by a certificate, the provider may use additional certificates to represent power obtained under a bilateral supply contract with a PGC that otherwise would have been represented by the PGC’s scorecard.
+For the purposes of calculating the electric service provider’s fuel mix for its Electricity Facts labels, certificates of generation may be used in place of power from “other sources” as described in paragraph (2) of this subsection.
+If all of an electric service provider’s power of other generation is represented by a certificate, the provider may use additional certificates to represent power obtained under a bilateral supply contract with a PGC that otherwise would have been represented by the PGC’s scorecard.
 A certificate may not be used if the issuing PGC has failed to register the certificate with the commission or its designated agent or has failed to provide the commission with an adjusted scorecard as stipulated in subsections (6)and (7) of this section.

-For the purposes of disclosures on the Electricity Facts label, the retirement of RECs shall be the only method of authenticating generation for which a REC has been issued in accordance with §25.173 of this title.
+For the purposes of disclosures on the Electricity Facts label, the retirement of RECs and/or certificates of generation shall be the only method of authenticating generation for which a REC and/or certificate of generation has been issued in accordance with §25.173 of this title.
 The retirement of a REC shall be equivalent to one megawatt-hour of generation from these renewable resources.
-The use of RECs to authenticate the use of renewable fuels on the Electricity Facts label must be consistent with REC account information maintained by the renewable energy credits trading program administrator. they are retired].
+The use of RECs to authenticate the use of renewable fuels on the Electricity Facts label must be consistent with REC account information maintained by the renewable energy credits trading program administrator.
+RECs will not be included in the default mix.

 An electric service provider’s company fuel mix shall be the weighted average of the fuel mixes represented by its PGC scorecards, RECs, certificates of generation and the default scorecard, using megawatt-hours obtained as the weighting factor.
-Power of unknown generation not otherwise replaced by a certificate of generation shall be represented by the fuel mix of the default scorecard.
+Power from other generation not otherwise replaced by a certificate of generation shall be represented by the fuel mix of the default scorecard.
 Power represented by a REC shall be regarded as coming entirely from renewable energy fuel sources.

 If an electric service provider offers multiple electricity products that differ with regard to the fuel mix presented on the Electricity Facts labels,

-the provider shall also report to the commission the proportion of customers being served by each product and shall distribute its company fuel mix among different labels using the proportional breakdown reported; and of our customers by product is confidential and proprietary].
+the provider shall also report to the commission the product names, the number of MWhs served by each product and shall distribute its company fuel mix among different labels using the proportional breakdown reported; and

 each label shall reflect an amount of renewable generation greater than or equal to the number of RECs that the provider has retired for that year for that product under the mandate of PURA §39.904, as determined by the renewable energy credits trading program administrator; retirement of RECs in excess of the mandate may be applied to any Electricity Facts label offered by the company, except as constrained in paragraph (7) of this subsection.